A budget-friendly car audio buildup

 In stage 4, we’re powering the subs by bridging the rear two channels of the amp.
 The rear speakers are powered by the receiver, but we’ll move them back to the 4-channel amp when we install a dedicated mono amp for the subs.

 After adding power and raising the soundstage, it was time to focus on low-frequency performance.
-Brittany likes music with a lot of bass, so we mounted a pair of 12" Kenwood Excelon subs in a Sound Ordnance Bass Bunker.
+Brittany likes music with a lot of bass, so we mounted a pair of 12" Kenwood Excelon subs in a subwoofer box.
 Since we’d already pre-wired the Charger’s spacious trunk, the installation was relatively quick and painless.

 Each sub is rated for up to 400 watts RMS, so two of them can handle anything Brittany wants to blast.
 They’re also built for heavy use, with a dual ventilation system that keeps things cool, even on long drives at high volume.
-The Bass Bunker reduces vibrations and resonance to help the subs reproduce the deepest frequencies of Brittany’s favorite tunes.
+A sub box reduces vibrations and resonance to help the subs reproduce the deepest frequencies of Brittany’s favorite tunes.

 The final step: more power